OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ## Localize extended overrides

 Some extensibility features of Office Add-ins, such as keyboard shortcuts, are configured with JSON files that are hosted on your server, instead of with the add-in's XML manifest.
-This section assumes that you are familiar with extended overrides.
+This section assumes that you're familiar with extended overrides.
 See [Work with extended overrides of the manifest](extended-overrides.md) and [ExtendedOverrides](../reference/manifest/extendedoverrides.md) element.

 There are two ways to localize the strings and URLs in an extended overrides file.